Generic Name: estradiol (ES-tra-DYE-ol)

 - Estradiol emulsion may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using estradiol emulsion.

-- Lab tests, including physical exams and blood pressure, may be performed while you use estradiol emulsion.
-You should have breast and pelvic exams, and a Pap test at least once a year.
-You should also have periodic mammograms as determined by your doctor.
+- Lab tests may be performed while you use estradiol emulsion.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use estradiol emulsion with caution in the ELDERLY; they may be more sensitive to its effects.